 Let’s examine some of the ways we can help.

 How do you encourage all genders to enroll in your program?
 Think about:

 - Your class name: If you name your class “toddlers and tutus”, that pretty much implies it’s a girls-only class.
 If that’s what you intend, that’s fine.
 Say so.
 But if you’d like boys to enroll, think about a name change!

 - The words in your marketing: Whether it’s on brochures, posters, website, or social media, when you describe your program, do you talk about boys and girls and state that all are welcome?

-- The pictures in your marketing: Are there boys and girls?
+- The pictures in your marketing: Are there boys and girls and gender ambiguous kids?
 Boys and girls doing things together?
 If your photos show only girls playing dress-up and only boys climbing on play equipment, it’s easy to infer a gender bias.

 How do you make your space welcoming to all genders?
 Think about:

 - The environment of your classroom: do pictures show both boys and girls doing a wide variety of activities?
 Are the colors gender neutral or diverse, or is it all pink ribbons or blue cars?
 Do you cluster all the “boy activities” in one area, and the “girl activities” in another area.
 (Cars and blocks here, kitchen and dress-up there.)